SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 ```

-### Declaring Collections of Exchanges, Queues, and Bindings
+### Declaring Collections of Exchanges Queues and Bindings

 You can wrap collections of `Declarable` objects (`Queue`, `Exchange`, and `Binding`) in `Declarables` objects.
 The `RabbitAdmin` detects such services (as well as discrete `Declarable` services) in the service container, and declares the contained objects on the broker whenever a connection is established (initially and after a connection failure).